Showcase Excellence in the Management of Construction

 Certification GSC by Examination

-To qualify under the Examination Criteria, an individual must have a minimum of 5 years industry experience as a Project Manager, Superintendent, Estimator, Owner’s Construction Manager, Construction Safety Coordinator or Foreman.
+To earn the 100 credits an individual must have a minimum of 50 credits/5 years in work experience (10 credits per year) as a Project Manager, Superintendent, Estimator, Owner’s Construction Manager, Construction Safety Coordinator or Foreman.
 Foreign experience can only qualify for 3 of the 5 years.
 Also, 2 of the 5 years can be in an assistant role (e.g. Project coordinator, Assistant Super, Jr. Estimator, etc.)

 Education and Training